gjpelletier/PyOAE/README.md

 In the following code block we loop through all of the grid cells in the global oceans to do the analysis.
 This takes about 45 minutes to calculate the monthly DICbio in each grid cell from 1982-2022, and solve for the best fit sine-regression model in each grid cell

 ```
+# Note: time index 0:468 is the range of 1982-2020 data in pco2atm from SeaFlux v2021
 import numpy as np
 import xarray as xr
 import matplotlib.pyplot as plt